harshittrivedi78/kinesis-consumer/README.md

 There is two consumer which has to be run parallelly one is kinesis consumer and second is records queue consumer (redis).
 I have added a example.py file in this code base which can be used to check and test the code.

+Here you can scale record queue consumer as per your per second message quantum.
+But kinesis consumer would be only one under which one process per shard will be running.
+Every process will be consuming the messages from shard which is assigned to it.

 ```python
 import threading